 When I first read Waking Up, it was also the first time that I was told it is possible to have a spiritual practice without believing in the divine.

-I grew up with parents that were without faith and I learnt about god on my own.
+I grew up with parents that had no faith and I learnt about god on my own.